Climate change and what you can do

 The ShefFood Partnership has information and events on eating sustainably and making good food available for everyone in Sheffield.
 Growing your own vegetables is a great way to eat sustainably and to enjoy time in nature.

-Sheffield City Council provides access to allotments across the city, and there are plenty of community allotments if you are just getting started.
+Sheffield City Council provides access to allotments across the city.
+There are also plenty of community allotments if you are just getting started.

 4. Consider your long-distance travel